matslundberg/postgres-docker/README.md

 ### Client Access

-If you need to try something in the psql client, the intended way to do this is to use two containers in a client-server setup.
-Start the server container with a name, then start a second container linking to that name, but running 'bash', or 'psql' instead of the default server startup script.
+If you need to try something in the psql client, the easiest way to do this is to use `docker exec`, which will by default connect as the "postgres" user on a UNIX domain socket.

-Connecting a client to the above server would look like this:

 ```
--bash$ docker run -ti \
+-bash$ docker exec -ti server psql
->   --link postgres:server \
->   d11wtq/postgres \
->   psql -h server -U default
 Password:

 psql (9.3.5)
 Type "help" for help.

-default=>
+postgres=#
 ```

-If you really want to work in a single container, you can run /usr/local/bin/start_postgres from a bash shell in the container.
-Press Ctrl-C to stop the server.